Worried About Background Checks? How Missing an Experience Letter Might Affect You

 lavika yadav

 Don't worry, Clove.
 If you have working experience, an offer letter, salary slips, and, most importantly, learning experience from that organization, you can move further.
-Your reason was genuine, and you also discussed with your seniors while leaving, so these points are in your favor.
+Your reason was genuine, and you also discussed it with your seniors while leaving, so these points are in your favor.
 Good luck!

 ra_ag

 What is not clear is whether you did not report to work from the 17th day and just sent an email, or if you received that agreement when your resignation was accepted.
+Unfortunately, most of us make small mistakes when leaving.

 Your resignation acceptance is the day when the clock starts ticking.
-You should have sent an email on the day you resigned, stating that you will serve x number of days and the remaining to be waived off, and you are willing to pay for the remaining notice period if that is acceptable.
+You should have sent an email on the day you resigned, stating that you will serve a certain number of days and request the remaining to be waived off.
+You should also mention that you are willing to pay for the remaining notice period if that is acceptable.
+Once you obtain confirmation, you should have taken a print of the confirmation email for your records.
+If everything was verbal, then that is not a professional approach.

 Yes, the background verification (BGV) can be affected as some organizations do a thorough check and even review your school and college records, even after 5 years of employment in the same company.
+So, it is advisable to avoid these mistakes.

-Please write to that employer and request a relieving letter.
-Because at times, you may need to submit past records from 2-3 employers for up to 5 years at least.
+Please write to that employer and request a relieving letter, because at times, you may need to submit past records from 2-3 employers for up to 5 years at least.
+I would not suggest taking it easy.

 ra_ag